valdyra/one/README.md

-# FigOne
+# Valdyra One

-The big utilitary monorepo for the Figouzes Articulées project
+The big utilitary monorepo for the Valdyra project and all of its various toolkits.